A guide to preparing for a mammogram

-The thought of a mammogram can be a little daunting, but they take just 20 minutes to complete and can save lives.
+The thought of a mammogram can be daunting, but they take just 20 minutes to complete and can save lives.

-This article acts as a step-by-guide to preparing for a mammogram.
-By knowing what to expect and how to prepare, it is possible to minimise the stress surrounding this important procedure.
+This article offers a step-by-guide to preparing for a mammogram.
+Knowing what to expect and how to prepare can help minimize the stress that some people experience.

 Know when to get a mammogram

 A mammogram is a part of the routine screening.

 A mammogram is a diagnostic tool and a key part of routine screening for breast cancer.